A tiered commission structure is one of the tools you have to build incentives right into an offer. It works like this:

 Tiered Structure By Conversion Count

 With this option, your tiers will be set based on the total approved conversions the affiliate had within a selected time period.
-In the example below, the affiliate would not receive any commissions on the first 9 conversions.
+In the example below, the affiliate would receive 5% commission on their first 9 conversions.
 They would receive 10% on conversions 10-20, 15% on conversions 21-30, and 17% after that, and this will continue on a rolling basis.

 Tiered Structure By Affiliate Sales

 With this option, the tiers are based on the total dollar sale amount during the selected time period.
-In the example below, an affiliate brings in their first order for $80, at 0% commission.
+In the example below, an affiliate would bring in their first order for $80 at 5% commission.

-Two weeks later, they bring in a $120 order, and the commission on that conversion would be calculated at 15%.
+Two weeks later, if they bring in a $100 order, then the commission on that conversion would be calculated at 15%.

 If you want to know what tier an affiliate is in at any given time:

-Click on the affiliate’s name to go to their page.
+Click on the affiliate’s name to go to their profile.

-On their page, you’ll see current tier information directly under their name.
+On their profile, you’ll see current tier information directly under their name.